fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 <!-- A third advantage with TypeScript is the more **specific and smarter intellisense**  that the IDE's can provide when they know exactly what types of data you are processing. -->
-The third advantage of TypeScript is that IDEs can provide more <i>specific and smarter intellisense</i> when they know exactly what types of data you are processing.
+The third advantage of TypeScript is that IDEs can provide more <i>specific and smarter IntelliSense</i> when they know exactly what types of data you are processing.

 <!-- All the features mentioned above are together extremely helpful when you need to refactor your code.
 The static code analysis emits warnings if you have any errors in your code, and the intellisense can give you hints about available properties and even possible refactoring options.
 The code level documentation helps you understand the existing code, and with the help of TypeScript it is also very easy to start using the newest JavaScript language features at an early stage just by altering the configuration. -->
 All of these features are extremely helpful when you need to refactor your code.
-The static code analysis warns you about any errors in your code, and the intellisense can give you hints about available properties and even possible refactoring options.
+The static code analysis warns you about any errors in your code, and IntelliSense can give you hints about available properties and even possible refactoring options.
 The code-level documentation helps you understand the existing code.
 With the help of TypeScript, it is also very easy to start using the newest JavaScript language features at an early stage just by altering its configuration.

 ### What does TypeScript not fix?